geikha/hyper-hydra/doc/hydra-glsl.md

 * You can use multiline code.
   * You can only omit the semicolon in the last line.
   * You can still omit the return keyword.
-* You can write your own `c0`s, `st`s or any other variables named like alises mentioned above.
-The script checks if you defined any variables named like that before assigning the alises.
+* You can write your own `c0`s, `st`s or any other variables named like aliases mentioned above.
+The script checks if you defined any variables named like that before assigning the aliases.
 * You cannot use aliases as names of custom arguments

 ---